shishirsuman6/Robo-Advisory-A-Study/README.md

     While economics is good at explaining the world at a macro level, it fails to explain human behavior.
 At a micro level, economics assumes that humans are rational, and they’re far from rational.
 Especially when it comes to their money; people heavily discount the future, they withdraw when markets crash, and it’s because our emotions drive our decisions."

 * How is the company funded?
 How much funding have they received?
+    - Betterment received Series A round funding from Bessemer Venture Partners in December 2010.
+    - By October 2012, Menlo Ventures provided Series B funding along with Bessemer Venture Partners and Anthemis Group.
+    - By 2012, the company established product offerings, such as IRAs, auto-deposit, auto-rebalancing, and goal-based investing advice.

 ## Business Activities: